DiPA: Probabilistic Multi-Modal Interactive Prediction for Autonomous Driving: Proposed method

 \subsubsection{Spatial distribution training}

-The spatial distribution loss minimises the NLL score of an observation $x$ under the predicted model, weighted by the training mode distribution $W_r$.
+The spatial distribution loss \eqref{eqn_spatialloss} minimises the NLL score of an observation $x$ under the predicted model, weighted by the training mode distribution $W_r$.
 This trains the parameters of the normal distribution $\mu, \Sigma$, while $W_r$ is constant.
-The loss is averaged over timesteps as shown in \eqref{eqn_spatialloss}.

-The training weight distribution $W_r$ emphasises training parameters of modes similar to the observation, supporting mode diversity, in contrast to standard NLL training based on the predicted mode weight distribution.
+The training weight distribution $W_r$ emphasises training modes similar to the observation, supporting mode diversity, in contrast to standard NLL training based on the predicted mode weight distribution.